REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Performance

-\figref{fig:structural_pruning_models:dscnn} visualizes differences between \reds structures obtained with the \bottomup and \topdown heuristics when using the same initially pre-trained model.
-Colorful bars show the number of filters kept by each nested model in each layer by \bottomup.
-Overlaid black bars correspond to the number of kept \topdown filters for the same layer and number of MACs.
+\figref{fig:structural_pruning_models:dscnn} visualizes differences between \reds structures obtained with the \bottomup and \topdown heuristics when using the same initially pre-trained \dscnn models.
+Colored bars show the number of filters kept by each nested model in every layer by \bottomup.
+Overlaid black bars correspond to the number of kept \topdown filters for the same layer and the number of MACs.
 The plot reveals consistent differences in each layer as we move from parent to child submodels.
-The distribution of computational units across subnetworks in each layer depends on the model architecture and dataset.
+The distribution of computational units across subnetworks in each layer depends on the model architecture (see supplementary extended appendix \ref{appendix:further:eval}).

-We observe that the accuracies of each submodel for the same percentage of MACs are similar, even for small S architectures with only 25\,\% of MACs.
-The accuracies of the full models, highlighted in bold in the top row are computed using pre-trained models from \citep{zhang2017hello} and closely match our experimental results.
-The performance difference between \bottomup and \topdown heuristics are largely insignificant due to the fine-tuning step with extensive training data.
-Even though the models are overparameterized and in all cases achieve high performance, low-capacity subnetworks S sliced by the bottom-up approach yield minor performance gains.

-However in the low-data regime, where only few samples per class are available for fine-tuning, the performance differences between \bottomup and \topdown heuristics are remarkable. \figref{fig:bu_vs_tp_few_shots_analysis} shows the performance when few-show learning is applied to fine-tune \reds structures.
-Our empirical findings confirm a consistently superior performance of the \bottomup heuristic compared to the \topdown alternative.
-The differences diminish as more samples are used for fine-tuning, similarly to the effects observed by \citet{entezari2023role}.
-There is barely any difference if full-finetuning is applied using all available training data.